2sherpas/2sherpas.github.io/_posts/2020-02-09-wrapping-rest-api-in-graphql-with-aws-appsync.md

 ## Schema
 The schema will define how our API is structured, in other words; all the fields, it types and objects that could contains other objects.

 So how can we generate a GraphQL schema from the JSON object structure that we have in our REST?
-There are two ways, you can do it manually going through all the fields of the JSON and examinating their types or you can use a tool that can do it for you.
+There are two ways, you can do it manually going through all the fields of the JSON and examinating their types or you can use a tool that can do that task for you.

 If the JSON is very complex you can use tools like [json-to-simple-graphql-schema](https://github.com/walmartlabs/json-to-simple-graphql-schema) that can do the transformation for you using their [online editor](https://walmartlabs.github.io/json-to-simple-graphql-schema/) or using the command line tool:

 {% highlight shell %}
-$ cat users.json | npx json-to-simple-graphql-schema > our_schema.graphql
+$ cat employees.json | npx json-to-simple-graphql-schema > our_schema.graphql
 {% endhighlight %}

 In our case our JSON is be very simple so we can build the GraphQL schema manually.